MagTOCml/MagTOCdata/README.md

 contributed to the *MagTOCml* project.
-In the worst case, you and another contributor _might_ spot the same TOC in the same issue of a magazine because we don't have a process for real-time updating of the CSV files which maintain the registry of done issues ans spotted TOC page leaf IDs.
+In the worst case, you and another contributor _might_ spot the same TOC in the same issue of a magazine because we don't have a process for real-time updating of the CSV files which maintain the registry of done issues and spotted TOC page leaf IDs.

 This aspect of the MagTOCml project community workflow is under development.